-(4) Investments in associates
+(d) Investments in associates

-The Company's investments in Bnkc Biochemical Technology Co., and Power Rich are not significant.
+The Company's investments in Power Rich are not significant.
 The investments are valued based on the investee's financial statements within the same fiscal accounting period.
-The investments in associates had no contingent liabilities or capital commitments as of 31 December 2022 and 2021.
+The investments in associates had no contingent liabilities or capital commitments as of 31 December 2023 and 2022.
 The investments have not been pledged as collaterals.